fortify/sample-parser/README.md

             buildNumber=Build number
           ```

-        - __Plugin images (resources : images):__ collection of images definitions provided by plugin.
-For each image definition image type (image : imageType attribute) and location (image : location attribute) must be be set.
+        - __Plugin images (resources : images):__ collection of images definitions provided by the plugin.
+For each image definition, you must set the image type (image : imageType attribute) and location (image : location attribute).
-          Current version of the framework supports only 2 types if images: __icon__ and __logo__.
+          Current version of the framework supports only two image types: __icon__ and __logo__.
-          Location attribute must contain full path to the image file inside plugin package.
+          The location attribute must include the full path to the image file inside of the plugin package.
-          Icons are displayed in the plugins list in SSC plugin management UI.
-Icon images also used to mark issues parsed by scan parser plugin to make it easier to distinguish those issues from the once parsed by native SSC parsers.
+          Icons are displayed in the plugins list in the SSC plugin management user interface.
+Icon images used to mark issues parsed by scan parser plugin make it easier to distinguish those issues from the ones parsed by native SSC parsers.
-          The idea of logo image is to represent plugin developer logotype.
+          The idea of the logo image is to represent the plugin developer logotype.
-          Only one image of each type can be defined in this section.
+          You can define only one image of each type can in this section.
-          Both images must be PNG files with transparent background.
-Preferred resolution for icons is 50 x 50 pixels or less.
-Preferred resolution for logos is 225 x 50 or less.
+          Both image types must be PNG files with transparent backgrounds.
+The preferred resolution for icons is 50 x 50 pixels or less.
+The preferred resolution for logos is 225 x 50 pixels or less.

-          Example of plugin images definition
+          Example plugin images definition:
           ```
             <images>
                 <image imageType="icon" location="/images/sample-icon.png"/>